NETWAYS/ansible-collection-elasticstack/roles/beats/docs/filebeat-inputs.md

 Enable with `beats_filebeat_journald` (default `false`, available since Filebeat 7.16) and configure inputs with `beats_filebeat_journald_inputs`.

-Like the log inputs, this is a **dictionary keyed by a free name**.
-Each entry needs an `id`; `include_matches` is optional and is itself a dictionary whose values are the match expressions.
+This is a **dictionary keyed by a free name**.
+Unlike the log inputs, here the key is only a label — the input's id comes from the `id` field, which each entry needs. `include_matches` is optional and is itself a dictionary whose values are the match expressions.

 ```yaml
 beats_filebeat_journald_inputs: